-If you do not want a smart meter, the energy retailer can install a smart meter that does not have any communications functions, so it can’t transmit data.
+If you do not want a smart meter, the energy retailer can install one that does not have any communications functions, so it can’t transmit data.
 Your energy retailer will send someone to your property to read the meter manually.
-In the future, as smart meters become more common, you may have to pay for manual meter readings.
+However, as smart meters become more common, be aware that you may have to pay for manual meter readings in the future.

 Energy retailers may install your smart meter for free or as part of an energy offer.
 In some cases, there may be a cost.
 Contact your energy retailer for information about your specific circumstances and to find the best deal for your needs.